SciML/JumpProcesses.jl/docs/src/tutorials/point_process_simulation.md

 ``\lambda(t)`` over time.
 For this reason, ``\lambda(t)`` can also be known as the rate of the TPP.

-## Homogenous Poisson Process
+## Homogeneous Poisson Process

-In this section, we specify a homogenous Poisson process with unit rate, which is the simplest TPP process with ``\lambda(t) = 1``.
+In this section, we specify a homogeneous Poisson process with unit rate, which is the simplest TPP process with ``\lambda(t) = 1``.
 Let's start by loading our packages.